casper-network/ceps/text/0003-hash-indexed-object-store.md

 * *Substitutable nodes* also require a good solution (see example below).

-* Should be adopt the object model for the chain DAG, postponing the updates for the consensus DAG to a seperate, more detailed CEP.
+* Should we adopt the object model for the chain DAG, postponing the updates for the consensus DAG to a separate, more detailed CEP.

 ### Example issues with the consensus DAG